The Adventures of the Black Girl in Her Search for God

 is a book of short stories written by George Bernard Shaw, published in London by Constable and Company in 1932.
-The title story is a satirical allegory relating the experiences of an African black girl, freshly converted to Christianity, who takes literally the biblical injunction to "Seek and you shall find me." and attempts to seek out and actually speak to God.
+The title story is a satirical allegory relating the experiences of an African black girl, freshly converted to Christianity, who takes literally the biblical injunction to "Seek and you shall find me" and attempts to seek out and actually speak to God.

 Synopsis

-After she becomes dissatisfied with the inconsistencies of the answers the missionary who has converted her gives to her questions, the girl leaves to wander in the forest, searching for God.
-One by one, she actually meets several versions of "God"—from the vengeful deity of the early books of the Bible, to the philosophical version of the Book of Job.
-She also meets two versions of Jesus—a kindly but ineffective young man, and another who makes a living by posing for an artist depicting him on a cross.
+After she becomes dissatisfied with the inconsistencies of the answers the missionary who has converted her gives to her questions, an African girl leaves to wander in the forest, searching for God.
+One by one, she actually meets several versions of "God", from the vengeful deity of the early books of the Bible to the philosophical version of the Book of Job.
+She also meets two versions of Jesus, a kindly but ineffective young man and another who makes a living by posing for an artist depicting him on a cross.
 Muhammad, and the Muslim view of God, fare no better.

 She then meets an atheist behaviourist (with a strong resemblance to Ivan Pavlov) and a coterie of intellectuals who explain that speculations about God are passé, and that a better quest lies in abstract mathematics.
 She disposes of them all, first and last, by trenchant logic and the occasional skilled use of her knobkerry (wooden club).

 Eventually she meets an old gentleman who (like Voltaire) persuades her to seek God by working in a garden.
 He eventually persuades her to abandon her quest, settle down with a "coarse" red-headed Irishman and rear a "charmingly coffee-coloured" family.
 Only after the children are grown and gone does she resume her searching, and by then her "strengthened mental powers take her far beyond the stage at which there is fun in smashing idols".